Lavender Care: How to Grow Lavender in Pots and Containers

 Potting Soil for Lavenders in Pots and Containers

-The best potting soil for lavenders is a mix of 70% compost to 30% horticultural sand or grit.
 This balance of compost and sand replicates the gritty soil conditions of the lavender’s native environment and porous, light, aerated soil structure that allows for good drainage and efficient root respiration.

 Lavenders are native to countries such as Spain, France, and Italy where they grow in soils with a high inorganic content with a lot of grit and organic matter.